It’s been recently suggested that there is a direct connection between beans and cancer prevention. Could this be true?

 - Prostate Cancer

 - Stomach Cancer

-Beans contain both lignins and phytates, which seem to be the major contributors to the cancer fighting effects of this SuperFood.
+Beans contain both lignins and phytates, which seem to be the major contributors to the cancer-fighting effects of this SuperFood.
 Lignins are phytoestrogens.
-Phytoestrogens are estrogen-like compounds that have been linked to a reduction in risk of developing breast cancer.
+Phytoestrogens are estrogen-like compounds that have been linked to a reduction in the risk of developing breast cancer.
 Phytates are compounds that have been shown to reduce the risk of certain types of intestinal cancer.

 The following is an article from our partners at Reuters on the connection between beans and cancer prevention:

 Plant Compounds Tied to Less Stomach Cancer in Women

 (Reuters Health) – Getting a moderate amount of plant substances called flavonoids through the diet may be linked to a lower stomach cancer risk in women, but not men, according to a new study.